OrgilCreates/OrgilCreates/README.md

 - 👋 Hi, I’m Orgil
-- 👀 I’m interested in JavaScript
+- 👀 I’m the founder of OctoLearn
-- 🌱 I’m currently learning REACT.js
+- 🌱 I’m currently building an app for OctoLearn
-- 💞️ I’m looking to collaborate on fun projects